-In reviewing the MLC inspections and accident reports received in 2018 a number of factors have emerged.
+In reviewing the MLC inspections and accident reports received in 2020 a number of factors have emerged.

-- No changes to MLC regulations or Maritime Labour Notices were made in 2018.
-(Section 1) - ➤ 384 inspections (221 MLC and 163 Flag GI) of Isle of Man registered ships were conducted worldwide by IOMSR or Classification society inspectors.
-Of the deficiencies issued to ships the biggest source of MLC related deficiencies was Health, Safety and Accident Prevention accounting for 42% of all MLC related deficiencies raised.
-(Section 3.1) - 9 recruitment and placement companies were audited on the Isle of Man by Isle of Man surveyors in 2018 with no deficiencies. (section 3.2) - The main source of on-board complaints referred to the Isle of Man Ship Registry by seafarers related to non-payment of wages (DMLC section 14).
-(Section 4.7) - Of the inspections conducted by PSC 91% resulted in no MLC deficiencies or detentions.
-Of the ships issued with deficiencies, 57% related to issues concerning health & safety and accident prevention.
-(Section 5.2) - In 2018 there were 15 minor injuries and 13 serious injuries reported to IOMSR.
-Moving about the ship lead to 36% of seafarer injury cases in 2018.
-(Section 6.3) - No accidents were reported and no complaints were received from foreign flagged ships in Isle of Manterritorial waters in 2018.
+- No changes to MLC regulations were made and 2 Maritime Labour Notices were amended in 2020.
+(Section 1) - 214 inspections (113 MLC and 101 Flag GI) of Isle of Man registered ships were conducted worldwide by IOMSR or Classification society inspectors.
+Of the deficiencies issued to ships the biggest source of MLC related deficiencies was Health, Safety and Accident Prevention accounting for 46% of all MLC related deficiencies raised.
+(Section 3.1) - → 10 recruitment and placement companies were audited on the Isle of Man by the Isle of Man Ship Registry in 2020, all with no deficiencies. (section 3.2) - The biggest source of seafarer complaint referred to the Isle of Man Ship Registry related to wages (DMLC section 14).
+(Section 4.7) - Of the inspections conducted by Port State Control authorities worldwide 91% resulted in no MLC related deficiencies or detentions.
+Of the deficiencies raised, 53% related to issues concerning health & safety and accident prevention.
+(Section 5.2) - In 2020 there was 1 fatality, 10 serious injuries and 10 minor injuries relating to MLC seafarers reported to IOMSR.
+Painting, cleaning or de-rusting activities incurred the most injuries followed closely by moving about the ship and lifting/carrying by hand.
+(Section 6.3) - No accidents were reported and no complaints were received from foreign flagged ships in Isle of Man territorial waters in 2020.
 (Section 4.7 and 6.5)